Kimxons/jekyll_blog/_posts/2021-07-24-inheritance-in-solidity.markdown

         }
     }

-    // Contracts inherit other contracts by using the keyword 'is'. contract B is A {
+Contracts inherit other contracts by using the keyword 'is'.
+See below code.

+    contract B is A {
         // Override A.foo()
         function foo() public pure virtual override returns (string memory) {